- Health Equity Home

 Disabilities and Unique Health Needs During the COVID-19 Pandemic

 People with disabilities may have underlying health conditions that put them at higher risk of COVID-19 and COVID-19-related complications or may have particular concerns.
 Below are some resources to address those concerns, including answers to frequently asked questions.

 - Disability Etiquette: Considerations when Working with People with Disabilities (PDF)

 - American Sign Language (ASL) Videos for Coronavirus Disease 2019 (COVID-19) Response

 - Disability Hub: Find COVID-19 disability resources available in Minnesota.
 People are available to answer questions as well.
-For information related to assistance for housing, food, and other needs, see the state of Minnesota’s COVID-19 Get Help page.
+For information related to assistance for housing, food, and other needs, visit the MDH COVID-19 Get Help page.

 - Coronavirus Disease (COVID-19), People with Disabilities — CDC